Out-Patients DepartmentThis is the busiest department in the

 Open 07h30 to 16h00 Monday to Friday.
 There is a limited after-hours service.

-The doctor on call is responsible for calling out laboratory staff for urgent
+The doctor on call is responsible for calling out laboratory staff for urgent investigations.

 Services provided: